Finances & Insurance

 - Placenta preparation if smoothies postpartum are desired

-**Note: I believe strongly that every woman and her family should be able to experience birth as is right for them, and honestly believe that birthing outside of the hospital is right for most women.
-Because of this, I am happy to provide payment plans that suit the needs of my clients if different than above on a case by case basis.
+**Note: We believe strongly that every woman and her family should be able to experience birth as is right for them, and honestly believe that birthing outside of the hospital is right for most women.
+Because of this, we are happy to provide payment plans that suit the needs of our clients if different than above on a case by case basis.

-Are there any other costs that I need to be aware of when choosing a midwife?
+Are there any other costs I need to be aware of?

 - A disposable birth kit – your midwife will give you the link for ordering and the cost is between $35-100 depending on what you add to it.